Let’s start with the worst-case scenario, because it can — and does — happen:

-We’ve identified three of the most common ones companies can run into (along with ways to avoid them).
+Below, we've identified three of the most common roadblocks companies run into during the hiring process (along with ways to avoid them).

 By Arthur Yamamoto, Director of Talent Acquisition